juli-amezquita/juli-amezquita/README.md

 # **Hello!** 👋

 ✨ I'm Juliana Amézquita, I'm a Recruitment Manager and HR Consultant at [Optimal Hunters](http://www.optimalhunters.com/).
-Passionate about technology, innovation, Data Science, and how it can be used to improve people's lives.
+Passionate about technology, innovation, Data Science, and how they can be used to improve people's lives.

 - 📚 Currently learning about Data Science and all its applications in different business processes.
 - 🎓 BSc in Economics | BSc in Marketing | Postgraduate in Human Resources